01 //How SQL Injection Happens

 What part of the code above is the sink?
 What part is the source?

-Select a query template or create your own:
+// pick a query template or write one

-SELECT * FROM users WHERE username = 'admin' --' AND password = 'user_password'
+SELECT * FROM users WHERE username = 'admin' --' AND password = 'user_password'note: injected span changes the query's structure — auth bypass and arbitrary SQL become possible.

 A sink is any function or method that executes a query using data.
 If that data is attacker-controlled, the sink becomes dangerous.